Guardian: Detecting Robotic Planning and Execution Errors with Vision-Language Models: Abstract

 \section{Abstract}

 Robust robotic manipulation requires reliable failure detection and recovery.
-Although current Vision-Language Models (VLMs) show promise, their accuracy and generalization are limited by the scarcity of failure data.
-To address this data gap, we propose an automatic robot failure synthesis approach that procedurally perturbs successful trajectories to generate diverse planning and execution failures.
-This method produces not only binary classification labels but also fine-grained failure categories and step-by-step reasoning traces in both simulation and the real world.
-With it, we construct three new failure detection benchmarks: RLBench-Fail, BridgeDataV2-Fail, and UR5-Fail, substantially expanding the diversity and scale of existing failure datasets.
-We then train Guardian, a VLM with multi-view images for detailed failure reasoning and detection.
-Guardian achieves state-of-the-art performance on both existing and newly introduced benchmarks.
-It also effectively improves task success rates when integrated into a state-of-the-art manipulation system in simulation and real robots, demonstrating the impact of our generated failure data.
+Although recent Vision-Language Models (VLMs) show promise in robot failure detection, their generalization is severely limited by the scarcity and narrow coverage of failure data.
+To address this bottleneck, we propose an automatic framework for generating diverse robotic planning and execution failures across both simulated and real-world environments.
+Our approach perturbs successful manipulation trajectories to synthesize failures that reflect realistic failure distributions, and leverages VLMs to produce structured step-by-step reasoning traces.
+This yields \textbf{FailCoT}, a large-scale failure reasoning dataset built upon the RLBench simulator and the BridgeDataV2 real-robot dataset.
+Using FailCoT, we train \textbf{Guardian}, a multi-view reasoning VLM for unified planning and execution verification.
+Guardian achieves state-of-the-art performance on three unseen real-world benchmarks: RoboFail, RoboVQA, and our newly introduced UR5-Fail.
+When integrated with a state-of-the-art LLM-based manipulation policy, it consistently boosts task success rates in both simulation and real-world deployment.
+These results demonstrate that scaling high-quality failure reasoning data is critical for improving generalization in robotic failure detection.
 Code, Data, and Models available at \href{https://www.di.ens.fr/willow/research/guardian/}{\textit{https://www.di.ens.fr/willow/research/guardian/}}.